frrozenjr/portu-bot/README.md

 node .\index.js
 goto a```
 7. Run the bat file after you've changed the index.js to start the bot.
+8. (optional) Open the cache.txt and change the first word if you want.

 # Usage
 Commands